flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 {{< /float_block >}}

 {{% inner_markdown %}}
 Introducing **Mode 7**, *yet another* background mode, but this time, with a completely different way of working.
-While it can only render a single 8bpp Background layer, it provides the exclusive ability of applying the following **affine transformations**:
+While it can only render a single 8bpp background layer, it provides the exclusive ability of applying the following **affine transformations** on that plane:

 - Translation
 - Scaling